930727fre/tvm_rvv_matmul_byoc/Readme.md

 This repository contains the code and procedures for compiling and running **Whisper-tiny** models on the **Banana Pi F3**, using **TVM** with BYOC integration and an **RVV-optimized matmul operator**.

+You can find the experimental results and detailed analysis in [result.pdf](result.pdf), including the successful design and implementation of a custom Codegen supporting the RISC-V RVV instruction set, offloading the matmul operator to the RISC-V platform with **\~20× speedup on the encoder and \~11.7× on decoder prefill, and achieving an overall inference speedup of 9.6× with full performance quantification.**

 For details on our previous experiment history, see the [Notion page](https://930727fre.notion.site/TVM-13ee0e612db880d48360ffab26babdc0).

-The `/archive` directory contains deprecated developmental code.
+The notion's `/archive` directory contains deprecated developmental code.
 While no longer maintained, it may still be useful for reference.

 ---